Lauder, Frank

 Displaying 73 - 84 of 407

-An autochrome photograph of the Nelson Gallery of Art (now known as the Nelson-Atkins Museum of Art) as seen from the University of Kansas City (University of Missouri - Kansas City).
+An autochrome photograph of "Else Paulson" roses blooming in September at the Nelson Gallery of Art (now known as the Nelson-Atkins Museum of Art).

-An autochrome photograph of a an umbrella and a summer house, taken from the south-southeast in the gardens at The Walnuts.
+An autochrome photograph of tulips in the gardens at The Walnuts, taken looking east-southeast.

-An autochrome photograph of Eugene W. Goebel's residence, taken from the east.
-Goebel was a Kansas City oil producer.
+An autochrome photograph of Dr. Eugene Carbaugh's house, taken from the southeast in the summer of 1932.
+Cargaugh was a Kansas City surgeon.

 Pages